cnamejj/PyProc/README.md

 There currenly only two "/proc" files that contain data which can be parse but not regenerated.
 Those are /proc/self/mountstats and /proc/self/mountinfo.
-Both will be supported in the future, but interpreting the myriad NFS related data that can be presented in those files makes writing code to regenerate all possible variants of the files rather tedious.
+Both will be supported in the future, but writing code to handle all the variants of those files is tedious given the number of different NFS status bits that can be present.